TrueBlocks/trueblocks-core/docs/readmes/other-explore.md

   chifra explore [flags] <term> [term...]

 Arguments:
-  terms - one or more addresses, names, block, or transaction identifiers
+  terms - one or more address, name, block, or transaction identifier

 Flags:
   -l, --local    open the local TrueBlocks explorer